thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-cluster-delete.md

 <properties
-   pageTitle="Supprimer un cluster Azure et ses ressources | Microsoft Azure" description="Découvrez comment supprimer complètement un cluster Service Fabric en supprimant le groupe de ressources dans lequel il se trouve ou en supprimant les ressources individuellement." services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Delete an Azure cluster and its resources | Microsoft Azure" description="Learn how to completely delete a Service Fabric cluster either deleting the resource group containing the cluster or by selectively deleting resources." services="service-fabric" documentationCenter=".net" authors="ChackDan"